 You may have heard the term “Memory Effect”, older generation batteries had problems as they memorized when it was discharged to a certain point repeatedly, causing a reduction in capacity.
 Fear not as current NiMH batteries on the market will not do that!
 It will come back to its full capacity after each and every charge.
 When overcharged it can be brought back to life by safely discharging, that's why it's preferred by many airsofters for its sheer reliability.

-Holding way more charge and last longer compared to NiMH batteries, LiPo batteries are the most advanced battery on the market.
-Used practically everywhere including your mobile phone or tablet these are current gen of batteries.
-They come in two voltages, 7.2v or 11.2v perfect for an upgraded aeg that has a high rate of fire.
+Holding way more charge and lasting longer compared to NiMH batteries, LiPo batteries are the most advanced battery on the market.
+Used practically everywhere including your mobile phone or tablet these are the current-gen of batteries.
+They come in two voltages, 7.2v or 11.2v perfect for an upgraded AEG that has a high rate of fire.
 If overcharged they can explode and cause chemical burns, fires, or even death in some cases.
 With an average price tag of $63 or more for just the battery and another $54 for the charger, it can be expensive.
-A lot of fraudulent sellers out there that label incorrectly rated batteries that make them even more dangerous.
+A lot of fraudulent sellers out there label their battery ratings incorrectly making them even more dangerous.
 So rest assured as we only sell quality, safe batteries, and chargers.

 You may have heard of nickel-cadmium (NiCad) batteries, they are similar to the NiMh batteries but bulkier, heavier, and cant handle extreme temperatures well.
 What's impressive about these is that they are able to quick charge and discharge with almost no damage done to the cells, perfect for guns that draw large energy and high rates of fire!
 Overcharging it can cause battery cells to split, leak, and even cause a fire so they should never be left alone even with a smart charger.

 - Lowest charging time out of all other types

 - Prone to temperature changes hot/cold